Inspiring Leadership: 4 Lessons from Harriet Tubman

 Successful leaders are vigilant — alert, watchful and always prepared.

-4. Leave a Legacy for Action
+4. Leave a legacy for action.

 Tubman’s leadership did not stop at the Underground Railroad or the Civil War.
 She was also actively involved in the women’s suffrage movement, giving several speeches that stirred the public to join the fight for civil rights.
 But she didn’t stop there—at the age of 80, she donated her own property to the African Methodist Episcopal Zion Church to be used as a home for the elderly.
 Tubman’s service far outlasted her lifetime.